 Personalized B2B Catalog Management

-Personalized B2B catalog management is probably the most distinct and well known among B2B eCommerce features.
-It enables sellers to customize product catalogs to specific corporations, divisions, business units, and even individual buyers or customers.
+For example, you may want to bundle certain products together or set minimum order quantities for different customers.
+Personalized catalogs enable sellers to customize product catalogs to specific corporations, divisions, business units, and even individual buyers or customers.
 Each group has access to its own catalog where purchasing managers are able to view content and purchase products.

 Multiple Price Lists

 Pricing in B2B eCommerce can get quite complex.
 Prices may depend on the purchasing volume, pre-negotiated discounts, frequency of purchasing, and many other factors.
 They may also be calculated dynamically based on specific business and pricing rules (another useful eCommerce feature).

 All this calls for the ability to create and customize multiple price lists for each customer, company, or business unit authorized to purchase from you.
 Price lists can also contain an unlimited number of price points, various tiers, and different currencies, adding to their complexity.
 Moreover, keeping these price lists in sync with your ERP system is another challenge, but more on that later.

 While corporate buyers can place orders through multiple venues, many prefer to use shopping lists for bulk or repeat orders.
 That’s because B2B customers work on multiple projects, require different products for different areas of business, or can even purchase on behalf of different individuals.
 Such selling environments necessitate more than one shopping cart for different purchasing needs.